-Upon reviewing the Hearing Panel's decision and any impact or character statements submitted by the respondent and/or the complainant, and/or, upon receiving an election to accept responsibility, the Dean of Students will determine what, if any, sanctions will be imposed and will notify each party in writing of any sanctions and when they go into effect.
-Each party will be notified in writing by the Dean of Students within 4 days of the completion of the Dean's deliberations unless the Dean of Students determines that additional time is required.
+Upon reviewing the Hearing Panel's decision and any impact or character statements submitted by the Respondent and/or the Complainant, and/or, upon receiving an election to accept responsibility, the Dean of Students will determine what, if any, sanctions will be imposed and will notify each party simultaneously in writing of any sanctions and when they go into effect, along with a description of the appeal rights of the parties.
 The Dean of Students will also provide a copy of his or her decision regarding sanctions to the Title IX Coordinator.
+The College may designate an alternative individual for sanctioning should it determine that an alternative is required.